Los Angeles Receiving Stolen Property Attorney

 In addition to criminal charges, you may be named as the defendant in a civil theft lawsuit, as well.
 The plaintiff (victim in your case) may be able to use your criminal conviction as evidence in a civil suit.

-Defending Charges of Receiving Stolen Property
+Defending Charges of Receiving Stolen Property in LA

 When you are charged with a crime in Los Angeles you have the right to assert any defense that can explain, excuse, and/or justify your alleged behavior.
 These defenses, when argued properly, can make it extremely difficult for the prosecution to satisfy their burden of proof.
 When this happens, prosecutors will be eager to discuss a plea bargain with your attorney.
 Your attorney can use this situation to get the charges against you reduced or dismissed.
 Defenses that may be helpful in your criminal case for receiving stolen property include: